Appearance

 |---|---|---|

-pageFunction | string | Function to evaluate in the page.
-It must return a truthy value when the condition is met (for example "() => document.readyState === 'complete'"). |
+pageFunction | string | JavaScript expression to evaluate in the page, up to 256 characters.
+It must return a truthy value when the condition is met (for example "document.readyState === 'complete'"). |

-options | FrameWaitForFunctionOptions | Optional timeout (ms), polling ('raf', 'mutation' or number in ms).
+options | FrameWaitForFunctionOptions | Optional timeout (ms, max 15000), polling ('raf', 'mutation', or interval as a string in ms, e.g. "500").
 See FrameWaitForFunctionOptions. |

 Timeout

 waitForFunction can fail with a timeout if the condition is never satisfied.
 Set a realistic timeout in options and ensure your page can reach the condition (e.g. loading finishes, data is rendered).
+If options.timeout is omitted, Puppeteer's default applies (~30000 ms).
+When you set timeout explicitly, the API accepts values from 0 to 15000 ms.

 Common use cases: